ninabarzh/broomstick/content/posts/digital-currencies.md

 Want to inject stimulus?
 No problem.
 Want to apply negative interest rates directly to consumer wallets?
 Also not a problem.
 What used to take years of policy nudges could be done with a few lines of code.
-It is all very exciting until someone with terrible judgement gets hold of the controls—or worse, someone with *excellent* judgement and no accountability.
+It is all very exciting until someone with terrible judgement gets hold of the controls, or worse, someone with *excellent* judgement and no accountability.

 ### Improved surveillance and policy enforcement